 A decade ago, men could only claim their state pensions at 65, while women could claim it at 60.
 However, the past few years have equalized that number and the government is proposing to set the qualifying age even higher: 67 starting 2026-2028 and 68 starting 2044-2046, though the latter decision has been proposed to be moved up to 2037-2039.
 These decisions come with the increased life expectancy of citizens.

 This means that people in their 40s to 60s are going to have to wait a year or two longer to quit their jobs unless they have a private pension plan.
 Employers in the UK are not allowed to fire someone based on their age, but UK ex-pats are vulnerable because other countries do not have laws against mandatory retirement.
 South Korea, for example, enforces retirement on employees that hit age 60, but it’s common to be fired as early as 50 years old.
-This is why UK ex-pats should look into as soon as possible to safeguard their retirement abroad.
+This is why UK ex-pats should look into pensions for expats as soon as possible to safeguard their retirement abroad.

 The UK state pension is set to rise by 2.5%